benhoskings/babushka/README.markdown

 Pretty much whatever I've needed.
 That means that there are lots missing, and the ones there are may well not be right for you.

-But a dep is so easy to write or modify, you can do up a quick one for just about anything and pop it in ~/.babushka/deps.
-Send me the good ones and I'll include em!
+But a dep is so easy to write or modify, you can do up a quick one for just about anything and pop it in `~/.babushka/deps`.
+Send me the good ones and I'll include 'em!

 n.b.